 - Concerns and requests raised by the general public, community groups and elected members.

 Priority areas identified as a result of this analysis are listed below.
-These will be reviewed every three years.
+These will be reviewed every 3 years.
 Projects within these areas will be confirmed annually and will be dependent on programming.

 Within the prioritised areas, speed-calming measures would be installed on local streets, excluding arterial roads.
 We also work closely with other AT teams on existing or proposed projects (such as a road maintenance programme) which may influence design or changes that can be introduced.